Language: EN

 Arrow functions are a compact syntax for defining functions in JavaScript and TypeScript.
 They are characterized by using the => syntax and have several advantages over traditional functions, especially in terms of handling this.

-Arrow functions allow you to write functions more concisely and readably, especially when it comes to short functions or single-line functions.
+Arrow functions allow for more concise and readable function writing, especially when dealing with short or single-line functions.

 The basic syntax of an arrow function is as follows: